-Office Hours with Concrete Industry Management Professor Mohammed Albahttiti
+Office Hours: Concrete Industry Management Professor Mohammed Albahttiti

 Concrete Industry Management (CIM) professor Mohammed Albahttiti didn’t set out to attend graduate school and teach.
 It was a bit of serendipity—and bad timing—that placed him at Kansas State University and cemented his path to higher education and eventually Chico State.

 As an undergraduate at American University of Sharjah, he met a visiting professor from Kansas State while volunteering on a research project.
 The professor handed Albahttiti a business card and encouraged him to reach out if he had an interest in grad school.

 “I wasn’t really interested in grad school at that time,” he said.
 “Like any other graduate, I just wanted to get done, work, make money, and start my life.”

 But Albahttiti, a native of the United Arab Emirates, graduated as the country faced an economic downturn.
 With no job prospects lined up, he contacted the Kansas State faculty member, who offered to cover his tuition if he accepted a graduate research assistant position as a part of a National Science Foundation-funded grant to study natural fiber as concrete reinforcement.

 After completing his master’s and doctorate degrees at Kansas State, Albahttiti taught there for a year and a half before joining Chico State in 2017.

 Since arriving, he has eagerly led CIM students in service-learning projects, including building concrete Habitat for Humanity homes in Paradise and the Chico Islamic Center parking lot project.
 He is also an advisor for two student clubs: Women in Concrete and the American Concrete Institute (ACI) student chapter.